atelier03-ca/post-install/README.md

 ### What does this script do?

 * Installs STEM [packages](./.packages) & apps
-* Configures device permissions for Arduino & micro:
+* Configures device permissions for Arduino & micro:bit
 * Configures theme, background and splash screen

 ### Target